smly/git-ai-suggest/src/gas/templates/PROMPT_COMMIT.md

 [4] <commit message 4>

 Each commit message must strictly follow the Conventional Commits specification (e.g., feat: ..., fix: ..., chore: ...).
+Constraint: The case style of the generated text must always be lower-case.
 Do not include any other text than the options.

 Example output: